-In communities such as Cedar Beach near Rochester, Sheila Craig of the Southeast Minnesota Wastewater Initiative helps residents choose a solution, and then finds grants to help cover the cost.
-Her specialty: hard-to-solve and out-of-compliance.

-ORONOCO - Cedar Beach once was a collection of small cabins built in the '30s and '40s as weekend getaways for Rochester city dwellers.
+Lake views and proximity to Rochester drew residents such as Lois Hackbarth to Cedar Beach.
+This is the view from her home, one of 23 now connected to a shared sewage treatment system.
+The Southeast Minnesota Wastewater Initiative helped residents choose a system and secure grants.
+Courtesy Photo ORONOCO - Cedar Beach once was a collection of small cabins built in the '30s and '40s as weekend getaways for Rochester city dwellers.
 Gradually, permanent residents moved in, transforming cabins into family homes.